-To better understand this concept, consider the scenario of two fictitious men, Harry and Nick: You want to create a video of Harry singing the England National Anthem without having to make him do it because of his unavailability.
-Deepfake technology comes in to make this a reality by superimposing a video of Nick–who is available–singing the National Anthem on random videos of Harry.
+To better understand this concept, consider the scenario of two fictitious men, Harry and Nick: You want to create a video of Harry singing the England National Anthem without making him do it because of his unavailability.
+Deepfake technology makes this a reality by superimposing a video of Nick–who is available–singing the National Anthem on random videos of Harry.
 This manipulation results in a falsified video in which Harry appears to sing the National Anthem.

 To make deepfakes, one needs to possess at least three molecular components of the technology’s functionality:

 The target media is that which one intends to manipulate.
 For example, in the case of a video file, the target video is one upon which the transposition occurs.